peacey/split-vpn/README.md

   <details>
     <summary>DISABLE_BLACKHOLE</summary>
-    Enable this to disable the VPN blackhole routes that are added (the blackhole routes help prevent VPN-forced clients from accessing the Internet if the VPN routes are not added because an error).
+    Set this to 1 to disable the VPN blackhole routes that are added (the blackhole routes help prevent VPN-forced clients from accessing the Internet if the VPN routes are not added because an error).

       Format: 0 (default) or 1
       Example: DISABLE_BLACKHOLE=0